TerriaJS/terriajs/doc/connecting-to-data/item-search/indexed-item-search-provider-design-notes.md

 ##### Enum value index file

-The enum value index file is a CSV file with a single column named `dataRowId` which is the index of the corresponding feature in the [data file](#data-file).
+The enum value index file is a CSV file with a single column named `dataRowId` which is the index of the corresponding feature in the [results data file](#results-data-file).

 eg: